uvineet53/optum_22/README.md

 -
 ## Compile, Train and Evaluate the Model

--Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.(Explain why chose the nodes we did)
+- Define the model - deep neural net, i.e., the number of input features and hidden nodes for each layer.(Explain why chose the nodes we did)
--Complie the model
+- Complie the model
--Train the model
+- Train the model
--Evaluate the model using test data
+- Evaluate the model using test data
--Export our model to HDF5 file
+- Export our model to HDF5 file